Commodity Inflation Risk Premium and Stock Market Returns

 The variance based efficiency test of the OMX Index option market

-(with Magnus Wiktorsson, RuiZhi, Zhao).
-SU Working Paper Version
+(with Magnus Wiktorsson and RuiZhi, Zhao).
+Permanent Working Paper.
+SU Working Paper here

 Abstract